What is COVID-19

-If you have symptoms of COVID-19 and want to get tested, call your healthcare provider first.
-Most people will have mild illness and can recover at home without medical care and may not need to be tested.
+If you have symptoms of COVID-19 home test kits are widely available.
+You may also want to call your healthcare provider.
+Most people will have mild illness and can recover at home without medical care.

 People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.

 - Shortness of breath or difficulty breathing

 - Congestion or runny nose

 It is possible to get tested without symptoms.
 In order to track the disease through a community, many health departments, including Webster County, offer periodic testing for anyone, with or without symptoms.
 Contact your local health department for more information.

 Visit the CDC website here for the most up-to-date information about keeping yourself and those around you safe.